ReshkoDzmitry/nineFloors/ReadMe.txt

 Layout of the main page of the rental services website.
-Used HTML, CSS, Slick Slider, БЭМ.
+Used HTML, CSS, Slick Slider, БЭМ, Flex.